Electric Vehicle (EV) reviews

 In reality, the first electric vehicle is thought to have been made in the 1830s by Scottish inventor, Robert Anderson.
 It went on to earn the name "the Horseless Carriage".
 Before him, Ányos Jedlik, a Hungarian physicist made a small scale electric car model.

 One of the most famous electric cars is perhaps the Lunar Roving Vehicle (or Moon Buggy) produced by NASA for Apollos 15-17.
 The three deployed vehicles were left on the moon, where they remain to this day.

-Compare these Electric Vehicles & read our reviews
+Compare models and read our electric car reviews

 What are EV cars?